-All applicants will meet with the program director and education coordinator to interview.
-Applicants will also interview with one or two additional individuals who are affiliated with the program and diagnostic laboratory.
-All interviewers will complete an evaluation form that relates to the applicant's educational experience, work experience, interest, and knowledge of the Medical Laboratory Science profession, career goals, and personal attributes.
+All applicants will meet with program administrators to interview.
+Applicants may also interview with one or two additional individuals who are affiliated with the program and diagnostic laboratory.
+All interviewers will complete a standardized evaluation form that relates to the applicant's educational experience, work experience, interest, and knowledge of the Medical Laboratory Science profession, career goals, and personal attributes.

-The program director and education coordinator will take applicants on a tour of the laboratories and classroom, as available.
+The program administrators will take applicants on a tour of the laboratories and classroom, as available.
 The program director will discuss the program's schedule, outline, requirements, and outcomes with each applicant.
 The program director and education coordinator will also explain the student selection process to applicants.
 Applicants are encouraged to ask questions during the interviews.